Categories

 That year was the best year of my youth.
 Every day we would train all afternoon until dusk.

-I tried to keep on doing sports by myself, but I could not.
+I tried to keep on doing the decathlon by myself, but I could not.
 I needed a friend to train with.
-Left by myself, I soon gave up…

 About to become a mercenary

-That is when I got involved again with the wrong friends .
-I got hold of some guns (a WW2 rifle, a machine gun, a pistol and bullets) that I bought from the natives.
+I got hold of some guns (a german World War 2 rifle, a Beretta machine gun, and a pistol) that I bought from the native population.

-It was illegal, of course, and I was afraid to use them,
+It was illegal, of course, and I was afraid to use them.

-That is when, a Belgian friend of mine and I decided to secretly enroll in the Congolese army as mercenaries.
-We applied for the job, and were waiting for the army’s decision but our parents received the answer in the post since we had inadvertently given our home address!
+We were waiting for the enrolment papers when our parents received them in the post since we had inadvertently given our home addresses

-I was then 16 years old.
+I was 16 years old then.

 Music